It’s well known that those who exercise often and like lifting heavy in the gym need to stock up on their protein.

-The first is that foods are made up from three macronutrients.
+The first is that foods are made up of three macronutrients.
 Carbohydrates, protein, and fat.
-We need all of them to function, regardless of what the fat free and low carb diet fads try to tell you.
-Foods are often classed as their main macronutrient.
+We need all of them to function, regardless of what the fat-free and low carb diet fads try to tell you.
+Foods are often classed as their primary macronutrient.
 But they contain varying levels of the other two as well.
 Each food will contribute towards your overall intake.
-You just want to maximise on the foods that give you it in the highest proportions.
+You just want to maximise on the foods that give it to you in the highest proportions.

 The second is that proteins can either be complete proteins or incomplete proteins.
 Complete proteins include eggs, meat, fish, dairy produce, poultry, soy, and quinoa.
 Lots of plant proteins like vegetables, seeds, nuts, beans, and grains are incomplete proteins.
 This doesn’t mean they should be disregarded.
-It just means you’d need to eat different combinations of foods in order to get all the essential nutrients.
-Something to bear in mind if you are a vegetarian or a vegan.
+It just means you’d need to eat different combinations of foods to get all the essential nutrients — something to bear in mind if you are a vegetarian or a vegan.

 But this isn’t a science lesson.
 You just want to know where you should get your protein from in your food.
 And how you can increase it in your diet.

-Below is a breakdown of how many grams of protein are in a single serving of each of those foods.
+Below is a breakdown of how many grams of protein are in a single serving of each food.
 Just remember, that number alone is not the full picture.

 One egg contains around 6g of protein.